riscv-ovpsim/imperas-riscv-tests/README.md

 The following is a list of some of the companies and organizations that rely on Imperas simulators as their RISC-V reference:

-Mellanox/Nvidia, Seagate, NSITEXE/Denso, Google Cloud, Chips Alliance, lowRISC, OpenHW Group, Andes, Valtrix, Nagra/Kudelski, Silicon Labs, Incore Semi, RISC-V Compliance Working Group, Symbiotic EDA, Thales, Hensoldt Cyber, Invia, ...
+Mellanox/Nvidia, Seagate, NSITEXE/Denso, Google Cloud, Chips Alliance, lowRISC, OpenHW Group, Codasip, SiFive, Andes, Valtrix, Nagra/Kudelski, Silicon Labs, Incore Semi, NXP, Dolphin Integration, RISC-V Compliance Working Group, ...

 This download contains a binary of the Imperas configurable reference simulator, a test framework to run the simulator or your device-under-test, and tests to run on several targets.
 Use the tests to check ISA compliance of your device.

 This Imperas test framework has formed the basis of the RISC-V International (riscv.org) Compliance Working Group's test suite since 2018.
 It is based on simple Makefiles and simple bash scripts and so requires no complex installations, version issues, or any changing dependencies.
 You simple select a test suite, a target, and run.

+In May 2022 RISC-V International's Architectural Test SIG (formerly the compliance working group) has moved to using a Python program/framework v3.0 to run compliance testing and no longer provides signatures or scripts to run targets against their tests.
+As a service to RISC-V processor developers, Imperas ports the RVI tests to the Imperas test framework and makes them available as part of the Imperas test downloads.
+This means you can use all of the Imperas tests and all of the RVI tests from one simple make/bash framework.
+The RISC-V International tests have the -RVI suffix to their test suite dirs.
+See below to access these tests.

 ### About the riscvOVPsim simulators
 The **riscvOVPsim** simulators implement the full and complete functionality of the RISC-V Foundation's public User and Privilege specifications.